turtleion/PySimpleInput/README.md

     > Result. `"Joseph Madriguo Terafora" -> "JosephMadrigioTerafora"`

-- prevent_enterkeypress : this option will block the user from pressing the enter key
+- prevent_enterkeypress : this option will prevent the user from pressing the enter key

     > ex. `pysimOut = pysimpleinput.input("What is your name?", options=["prevent_enterkeypress"])`